-CAPACITY CIP FY 2023-27 tions have been identified for each school, be discussed and decided through a ' respective Policies and Regulations, as ificit. ols that are currently in construction, as well letion of the project.
-Construction projects ucturing of uses to provide efficient on can result in an increase or decrease in ncrease of design capacity of a school. ed membership and current program ges through solutions listed above. ools with modular additions as with and o program changes or development in the Ild require additional capacity solutions. ving a capacity surplus.
+CAPACITY CIP FY 2023-27 ve been identified for each school, ssed and decided through a tive Policies and Regulations, as are currently in construction, as well the project.
+Construction projects g of uses to provide efficient esult in an increase or decrease in of design capacity of a school. bership and current program ugh solutions listed above. modular additions as with and am changes or development in the re additional capacity solutions. ipacity surplus.
 176 POTENTIAL SOLUTIONS The following is a list of potential solutions developed to aid in the alleviation of current and projected school capacity deficit(s).
 Options have been identified for each school, in no significant order, and could be contingent upon other potential solutions listed.
 Any option(s) chosen for implementation will be discussed and decided through a transparent process with the City of Fairfax and Fairfax County communities, in accordance with each city and county School Boards' respective Policies and Regulations, as applicable.
-A. Increase efficiency by reassigning instructional spaces within a school to accommodate an increase in membership.
+A. Increase efficiency by reassigning instructional spaces within a school.
 B. Possible program changes.
 C. Minor interior facility modifications to create additional instructional space and to help accommodate a capacity deficit.
-D. Addition of temporary classrooms to accommodate a short-term capacity deficit.
-E. Repurpose existing inventory of school facilities not currently being used as schools or build a new school facility.
-F. Capacity enhancement through either a modular or building addition.
-G. Utilize existing space on a school site currently used by non-school programs.
+Addition of temporary classrooms to accomr Repurpose existing school facilities not curre Capacity enhancement through either a moc G. Utilize existing space on a school site currently used by non-school programs.
 H. Potential boundary adjustment with other schools identified as having a capacity surplus.
 Table 1 identifies the potential solution(s) from the list above for each school within the region.
 In addition, Table 1 recognizes schools that are currently in construction, as well as those schools that do not have a capacity deficit but are monitored for potential impacts from changes in membership.
 Schools in Construction The following table lists the schools that are in construction in the current year.
 The schools remain listed until the anticipated completion of the project.
 Construction projects include: Renovation of the existing school building.
 A renovation can result in an increase or decrease of design capacity due to restructuring of uses to provide efficient instructional spaces per the educational specifications.
 Replacement of modular building with a permanent structure that adjoins the existing school building.
-This type of renovation can result in an increase or decrease in design capacity due to restructuring of uses to provide efficient instructional spaces per the educational specifications.
+This type of renovation can result in an increase or decrease in design capacity due to restructuring of uses to provide efficient instructional spaces.
 Permanent and adjoining building addition with minor modification to the existing building.
 Additions typically result in an increase of design capacity of a school.
 Modular building addition on a school site.
 This addition typically results in an increase of design capacity of a school.
 Monitoring Student Membership The following table lists the schools that are monitored for membership in the current school year.
 Based on the current and projected membership and current program capacity, these schools do not show a capacity deficit, but are monitored to ensure accommodation of unexpected population changes through solutions listed above.
 Schools with Modular Additions The Capacity and Membership tables on the following pages reflect the school capacity and capacity utilization percentage for schools with modular additions as with and without the modular addition.
 Modular additions are added as a capacity solution for schools experiencing substantial growth due to program changes or development in the area.
 Considering these schools without the capacity of the modular addition typically results in a significant capacity deficit and could require additional capacity solutions.
 These solutions could include capacity enhancement through a building addition or potential boundary adjustment with schools having a capacity surplus.